bevyengine/rfcs/rfcs/ui-building-blocks.md

 3. Once we have fairly advanced [relations](https://github.com/bevyengine/bevy/pull/1627) features, we should look at using them in place of `Vec<Entity>` in `Styles`.
 This is not as trivial as it might appear: `Styles` very much wants an ordered list of entity references (rather than an unordered set or numbered priority list).
 4. As alternative to the mildly cursed `#[style_param]` solution, we could use [relations](https://github.com/bevyengine/bevy/pull/1627) to duplicate the data.
-The base version of the style parameter data will be a relation with a target of a unique dummy entity, whose identity is stored in a resource.
+The base version of the attribute data will be a relation with a target of a unique dummy entity, whose identity is stored in a resource.
-Then, the final version of the data is a vanilla component (a relation with no target) of the same type, allowing end users to query for style parameter components directly to receive the current value after all styles have been applied.
+Then, the final version of the data is a vanilla component (a relation with no target) of the same type, allowing end users to query for attribute components directly to receive the current value after all styles have been applied.
 5. Nothing in the styling system limits its use to widgets alone.
 This opens up opportunities to use the same code and design patterns to game logic, meshes and so on.
 It hasn't been discussed above due to scope, but it's a powerful tool for end users.
 6. Finally, in order to fully move forward on the second rendition of `bevy_ui`, we also need to solve the following other UI focus areas: